Can You Spot a Phishing Scam?

 You’ve probably seen some of these scams before.
 But that doesn’t stop a scammer from trying.
 For more tips on how to keep phishing criminals at bay, including videos, an interactive quiz and more, visit www.BanksNeverAskThat.com.

-Information and graphic provided by American Bankers Association.
+Information provided by American Bankers Association.